Gen-AI-In-Software-Development/List-Of-Units/Unit10-XML/README.md

 5. Find an example XML file on the web and ask copilot to generate code (in Python or Java) that allows you to interact with the document on some way.
 6. Ask copilot why a message marked up with XML may be better than a binary message.
 Rate the response from copilot as Poor, Fair, or Good.
 Ask copilot why a message marked up in binary may be better than the same message marked up in XML.
 Rate the response from copilot as Poor, Fair, or Good.
 7. Ask copilot to compare and contrast XML messages with JSON messages.
 Rate the response from copilot as Poor, Fair, or Good.
+8. Give copilot the entire file that you are currently reading and ask it to build a similar file but one that uses JSON rather than XML.
+Rate the response from copilot as Poor, Fair, or Good.

 ## References
 [1] Ellen Siever, Aaron Skonnard, and Andrew H. Watt, XML in a Nutshell, 3rd ed.
 (Sebastopol, CA: O’Reilly Media, 2004).